 Think you know the history of Queen Victoria's reign?
 Wondering how much of the history portrayed by PBS series Victoria is accurate?

-We take a look at the truth behind the drama in the second episode of Season 3, "London Bridge is Falling Down."
+We take a look at the truth behind the drama in the fifth episode of Season 3, "A Show of Unity."